-The amount of allowance provided, each for meals and incidentals, will be equivalent to what the Commissioner of Taxation approves as the non taxable rate based on the annual income of the employer or Councillors as per the Public Service Award 1992
+The amount of allowance provided, each for meals and incidentals, will be equivalent to what the Commissioner of Taxation approves as the non-taxable rate based on the annual income of the employee or Councillors.

 Where meals are provided at conferences, workshops, or other events that the employee or Councillor are required to attend on local government business, the Shire will not provide an allowance for that meal if the Councillor or employee should choose to eat elsewhere.